KShebek/cbe504/main.typ

 #footnote[By this, we mean that we are referring to the binding of the adsorbate to the surface without breaking any chemical bonds.] and the $1\/N_"A "^(1-m)$ term is gone because $m=1$ for this process.
 #footnote[Admittedly, it is perhaps of questionable logic to invoke transition state theory when there is, formally, no activation barrier.
 It is perhaps better to think about this as $E_"a "->0$.]

-If we make several assumptions, namely that the rotational, vibrational, and electronic partition functions do not appreciable change between the gas-phase and the transition state upon adsorption, then we arrive at
+If we make several assumptions, namely that the rotational, vibrational, and electronic partition functions do not appreciable change between the gas-phase and the transition state upon adsorption (at least compared to the changes due to translational degrees of freedom), then we arrive at
 $ k_"ads" = (k_"B " T)/h z^(ddagger (2))_"trans"/z^((3))_"trans". $
 Certainly, this is a lot cleaner looking.
 Substituting in for the definition of the translational partition functions yields